- SLU 101 - Summer Orientation

 Students need to complete the foreign language skills assessment at least 7 days prior to the students' SLU 101 session.

-If you have any questions about the skills assessment process, please see the Frequently Asked Questions page or e-mail the Department of Modern and Classical Languages at firstname.lastname@example.org.
+If you have any questions about the skills assessment process, please see the Frequently Asked Questions page or e-mail the Department of Languages, Literatures, and Cultures at firstname.lastname@example.org.

 If you should have any questions regarding your results, please come prepared to discuss them with your Academic Advisor at SLU 101.